 WHY?

-If you happen to know you will miss most of our meetings, please consider participating as a member of the public and not a voting member of the SRC.
 Voting members are very important when we need a quorum (11 of 21 members) present to vote on issues and decisions.
-You may still contribute and impact our community as a participant, but if you are not available you will not delay the Council’s work and unintentionally slow progress in the community we intend to support.
+If you are not available, you will delay the Council’s work and unintentionally slow progress in the community we intend to support.

 PARTICIPATION AND CONTRIBUTION